sivel/amanda/README.md

 1. Download `amanda.py` and `requirements.txt`
 1. `pip install -r requirements.txt`
-1. Create a directory to hold the artifacts, which by default is named `artifacts` and lives adjacent to the `amanda.py` file
+1. Create a directory to hold the artifacts, which by default is named `artifacts` and lives in the current working directory
 1. Drop `ansible-galaxy collection build/download` artifacts in the `artifacts` directory
 1. Run the app: